adap/flower/src/swift/flwr/Sources/Flower/flwr.docc/Flower-with-CoreML.md

 ### Run local machine learning pipeline

 To update a CoreML model, you need to instantiate `MLUpdateTask`, this is basically what `runMLTask` does.
 In a nutshell, `runMLTask` differentiates test (evaluate) and train (fit).
-For train, we update our `LayerWrapper` weights and saves the new model by overwriting the old model with the new one and for test we just get the loss value.
+For the train, we update our `LayerWrapper` weights and save the new model by overwriting the old model with the new one, and for the test, we just get the loss value.

 ```swift
 let completionHandler: (MLUpdateContext) -> Void = { finalContext in